-- Facility officials do not know if there is back flow protection. - Documentation of back flow protection will be scored under 5.13.10. - There is no primary mains water backflow protection. - Waste discharge lacks back flow protection.
+- Facility officials do not know if there is back flow protection. - Documentation of back flow protection will be scored under 2.4.5. - There is no primary mains water backflow protection. - · Waste discharge lacks back flow protection.

-5.10.20: Is the on-site laboratory completely enclosed and separated from production and storage areas?
+1.10.20: Is the on-site laboratory completely enclosed and separated from production and storage areas?

 Total compliance (5 points): To prevent possible contamination from the laboratory, on-site laboratories should be separated from production and storage areas, vented directly to the outside and under negative pressure.
+Any operation doing on-site testing which includes an "enrichment step" is covered under this question.
 Pathogen analyses should ideally be subcontracted to an external testing laboratory.
 All toxic supplies should be properly labeled; laboratory and laboratory supplies should be restricted to designated personnel only.
 All waste (including bio hazardous waste) should be properly and safely disposed of, including spent media, laboratory consumables, etc. If retorts are used, then full monitoring and calibration service records should be available for review.
-Where applicable, any national or local regulations regarding the use of on-site labs are to be followed, including any special licensing requirements and regulatory inspections/ accreditation.
+Where applicable, any national or local regulations regarding the use of on-site labs are to be followed, including any special licensing requirements and regulatory inspections/accreditation.
 Inspection and accreditation records are to be available for review.
 Where there is not an on-site laboratory, score N/A.